-in job allocation.
-However, the type and level of education appear to matter more than tenure, experience, occupation-specific and industry-specific experience, suggesting that generic human capital is more important than firm-specific one in job-worker matching.
-However, the numerous outliers that can be observed for occupation-specific and industry-specific experience indicate that match quality in some industry-size bins is sensitive to experience in a few specific jobs, such as computing professionals, legal professionals, writers and creative performing artists, as well as metal and mineral products machine operators, building finishers, and office clerks.
-The same applies to the geographic location of employees: while typically a worker's municipality appears to play little role in determining match quality, it is quite important to match workers who live in a few specific areas, such as Stockholm, Gothenburg and Malmö.
+To characterize our algorithm, we explore the role that worker characteristics play in the estimated job allocation rule.
+To this purpose, we compute the explanatory power of each of the workers' features used in the random forest algorithm, i.e., its discriminatory power in the correct classification of the instances, as described in Robnik-Šikonja (2004) and Robnik-Šikonja and Savicky (2020).
+Fig. 2 displays a box plot of this measure for all the features used in the ML algorithm, which are listed on the horizontal axis.
+On the whole, Fig. 2 highlights that both education and experience play a prominent role in job allocation.
+However, the type and level of education appear to matter more than tenure, experience, occupation-specific and industry-specific experience, suggesting that generic human capital is more important than firm-specific one in jobworker matching.
+Yet, the numerous outliers that can be observed for occupation-specific and industry-specific experience indicate that match quality in some industry-size bins is sensitive to experience in some jobs, such as computing professionals, legal professionals, writers, and creative performing artists, as well as metal and mineral products machine operators, building finishers, and office clerks.
+The same applies to the geographic location of employees: while typically a worker's municipality appears to play little role in determining match quality, it is quite important to match workers who live in a few specific areas, such as Stockholm, Gothenburg, and Malmö.

-3.2 Job assignment quality at employee level
+3.2.
+Job assignment quality at employee level